DataDog/documentation/content/en/security_monitoring/_index.md

 ## Overview

-Datadog Security Monitoring enbales you to detect threats in real time and investigate security alerts across your infrastructure metrics, distributed traces, and logs.
+Datadog Security Monitoring enables you to detect threats in real time and investigate security alerts across your infrastructure metrics, distributed traces, and logs.

 {{< whatsnext desc="This section includes the following topics:">}}
   {{< nextlink href="/security_monitoring/explorer">}}<u>Signals Explorer</u>: Search, visualize, and triage your Security Signals.{{< /nextlink >}}